ozgurakan/automationismanual/index.md

 Automation is manual...<br>
-...and I think I am content with it.
+...and I am content with it.